home-assistant/home-assistant.io/source/_components/sensor.darksky.markdown

   default: Dark Sky
   type: string
 forecast:
-  description: List of days in the 7 day forecast you would like to receive data on, starting with tomorrow as day 1.
-Any `monitored_condition` with a daily forecast by DarkSky will generate a sensor tagged with `_<day>`.
+  description: List of days in the 7 day forecast you would like to receive data on, starting with today as day 0 and ending with day 7.
+Any condition from `monitored_conditions` with a daily forecast by Dark Sky will generate a sensor with entity_id `<condition>_<day>`.
   required: false
   type: list
 language: